IntelLabs/IntelNeuromorphicDNSChallenge/README.md

 - Validation dataset: `python noisyspeech_synthesizer.py -root <your dataset folder> -is_validation_set true`

 ### 4. Testing data
+- __Testing dataset for track 1__ can be downloaded by executing the download script `./test_set_1/download.sh`
+    - > __Note:__ The test set download makes use of git large file system (GIT LFS).
+Make sure you have installed git-lfs `git lfs install`
+    - The download script will printout further commands to
+        1. verify the dataset files and
+        2. extract the audio data.
+The default extraction folder is `data/MicrosoftDNS_4_ICASSP/test_set_1/`
-- Testing data with similar statistics as the validation dataset generated from the script above will be made available towards the end of each track.
-We will initiate a model freeze before the release, meaning the participants will not be able to change their trained model after that.
+- Testing data with similar statistics as the validation dataset generated from the script above will be made available towards the end of each track 2 as well.

 ## Dataloader
 ```python